ctrlplusb/easy-peasy/README.md

 > })
 > ```
 >
-> Personally I find the above harder to read and more prone to error.
+> Personally I find the above harder to read and error prone, however, this is a subjective matter.

 #### Dispatching actions directly via the store

-Easy Peasy will bind your actions against the stores `dispatch`.
-They will be bound using paths that match the location of the action on your model.
+Easy Peasy will bind your actions against the `dispatch` of your store.
+They will be bound using paths that match the location of the action within your model.

 ```javascript
 //                                 payload